MARION presents HIDDEN NERVE 2025

 Learn from some of the most exciting Australian writers working today on the art of writing prose.

-Participants will meet across three consecutive Saturday mornings, immersing themselves in three-hour workshops.
-Each workshop is inspired by the series theme and led by a different writer.
+Participants will meet online over three consecutive Saturday mornings, immersing themselves in three-hour workshops.
+Each session is guided by the series theme and led by a different writer.

 How can history inspire fiction?